 - Serve with tortilla chips for chips and salsa.

-- Use as a sauce for enchiladas.
+- Use in the sauce for chicken enchiladas suizas.

-- Make these chilaquiles.
+- Make these green chilaquiles.

 FAQ